Key terms to understand

 Estate

-Everything you own at the time of your death including property, land, personal possessions, savings, investments and life insurance.
+Everything you own at the time of your death.
+Includes property, land, personal possessions, savings, investments and life insurance.

-The premium and cash sum is set on the day your policy starts and will never change.
+The premium and cash sum is set on the day your policy starts and will not change, unless you agree otherwise.

 Funeral Benefit Option

 An option available with some over 50s life insurance providers that enables the money your policy will pay out on your death to be paid directly to a funeral director and put towards the final cost of your funeral.
-The chosen funeral director will also make a small additional contribution to the funeral and some may make the claim to the insurer on your family’s behalf.
+The chosen funeral director will also make a small additional contribution to the funeral.
+Some may make the claim to the insurer on your family’s behalf.

 Guaranteed acceptance